bbglab/oncodrive3d/README.md

 ```

 > [!NOTE]
-> The first time that you run Oncodrive3D building dataset step with a given reference genome, it
-> will download it from our servers.
-By default the downloaded datasets go to
-> `~/.bgdata`.
-If you want to move these datasets to another folder you have to
-> define the system environment variable `BGDATA_LOCAL` with an export command.

-> [!NOTE]
 > If you install a modern build tool like [uv](https://github.com/astral-sh/uv),
 > you can simply do this:
 > ```bash